State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Introduction

 \section{Introduction}

+The ultimate goal of intelligent agents is to maximize their utility by learning to command resolute actions while relying on observations that can serve as incentives for events \cite{everitt2022understanding}.
+In \gls{RL}, the agent's utility is closely associated with its return, which is the expectation of the cumulative sum of the rewards received at every step of the perception-action cycle along the temporal planning horizon \cite{sutton2018reinforcement}.
+To obtain the best possible return, the \gls{RL} agent requires an appropriate representation of its environment state.

-If we consider state representations in reinforcement learning for robot control, the representation space $\mathcal{F}$ can be partitioned into two sub-spaces: the Vision State Space $\mathcal{V}$ where the agent receives raw image data, and the Numerical State Space $\mathcal{N}$ where the agent relies on hand-crafted states (e.g., derived from the robot encoders or pre-processed raw sensor data) suitable for the task.
-While the raw image data is more general representation, it is often not directly useful as-is, since it contains unprocessed and dense information that could hinder the learning process.
-For example, a significant gap in performance was evident in the DeepMind Control Suite \cite{deepmind-suite} between numerical and vision-based states, where agents trained directly on images required, on average, more than 60 million steps to reach convergence, while harder tasks could not be solved at the same level compared to agents that rely on hand-crafted numerical states.
+If we consider state representations in \gls{RL} for robot control, the representation space is usually partitioned into two sub-spaces: the Vision State Space where the agent receives raw image data, and the Numerical State Space where the agent relies on hand-crafted states (e.g., derived from the robot encoders or pre-processed raw sensor data) suitable for the task.
+While the raw image data is a more general representation, it is often not directly useful as-is, since it contains unprocessed and dense information that could hinder the learning process.
+For example, a significant performance gap was evident in the DeepMind Control Suite \cite{deepmind-suite} between numerical and vision-based states, where the agents trained directly on images required, on average, more than 60 million steps to reach convergence, while harder tasks could not be solved at the same level compared to the agents that relied on hand-crafted numerical states.

+The influence of learning pre-trained representations on the development of decision-making agents cannot be overstated \cite{bengiorepr}.
+State representations play a pivotal role in enhancing the efficiency of \gls{RL} agents throughout the policy learning process, introducing inductive biases into the features, and accelerating exploration \cite{NEURIPS2022_0fd489e5}.
+It can be argued that it is through the constraints imposed by the representations that agents formulate their incentives to learn the assigned task.
+In each task, segments of the input information that hold positive values in helping the agent make better decisions (e.g., for optimizing its policy) are referred to as observation incentives or the value of information \cite{Everitt_Carey_Langlois_Ortega_Legg_2021}.